 Felicity's at Eden Lodge, Whiting Bay.
 Open daily for coffees, teas, snacks and homemade cakes, lunches and evening meals.
 Licenced bar.
 There is also a separate underground bar with pool table and TV with sports channels.

 The Old Pier Café in Lamlash is open every day from breakfast to around 5 for drinks, snacks, lunches and the very best cakes, traybakes and scones freshly baked on the premises.

 The Glenisle Hotel in Lamlash is a popular place to dine out or for drinks by the fire.
 There is also a pretty garden with tables and umbrellas to enjoy the view of the bay.

 Little Rock in Brodick have created a friendly, lively cafe/bistro with a great reputation for home bakes and a changing menu of seasonal specials.

-The Heritage Museum Café in Brodick is a small tearoom offering lunches, snacks, cakes and drinks with large garden with picnic tables by the Rosa Burn in the main season.
+The Rosaburn Café is located at the Arran Heritage Museum.
+The tearoom offers lunches, snacks, cakes and drinks with picnic tables in a large garden by the Rosa Burn in the main season.